allenderl/albumassettracker/README.md

 * A user must be able to edit and update all the fields on an album, including the artists associated with the album.
 Don't worry about persisting edits on the server.
 1) As a user, I should be able to update the Artist's name.
 Meaning if I update an Artist's name on one record, it should be updated across all records associated with that artist.
 1) As a user, I want to filter my albums using a search query.
 The results should update as I type.
     * Add any bells and whistles you think would be helpful.

+## Build a CRUD based album asset tracker that allows users to add albums, list, update and delete records
+## if time allows, enable the user to mark them as sold or trashed, identify damage, list them and more.cd ..
+##

+//Research on getting album covers...
 //Application: Clever Content Software's App
 //Default application created on signup.
 //API Key